Fred 3: Camp Fred: Plot

-After losing to Camp Superior for the day, everyone is down, and Magoo, Chatter, Spoon, and Dig don't even want to go to their hideout.
+At the end of the day, Camp Iwannapeepee is depressed, and Magoo, Chatter, Spoon and Dig do not even want to go to their hideout.
 Fred, on the other hand, says that they are losers, but they are good at being the best at the bad and good things they do.
-When the camps play the next day, Fred and Camp Iwannapeepee win the next contests that come up, much to everyone's surprise.
+The next day, Iwannapeepee stuns Superior by winning the next round of contests, leading to the winner-take-all event, a songwriting contest.

-Kevin and Camp Superior perform a song-dance routine.
 When Kevin's friends say that they should stop Fred, Kevin laughs saying that Fred is horrible at singing, but has set up a tank of gruel to sabotage him just in case.
-Fred and Camp Iwannapeepee are nervous at first, but go on stage.
+After Camp Superior's song, Fred and Camp Iwannapeepee are nervous at first, but go on stage.
 Fred starts singing a made-up song of his own called "The Loser Song".
-It starts making Kevin and the others laugh, but as the song progresses, it makes everyone, except the members of Camp Superior, start cheering with excitement.
-Kevin commands the gruel to hit Fred, but Diesel says it's stuck.
-Camp Iwannapeepee finally wins The Summer Camp Games and Fred gets off-stage, where Kevin furiously lashes out saying that "Fred never wins."
-Meanwhile, Diesel continues messing with the gruel blaster, and finally activates it after realizing it wasn't plugged in, resulting in Kevin losing his clothes and being laughed offstage.
-As the campers leave the camp for the end of summer and prepare to go home, Fred tells his mom that he has made some new friends, and his mom has found a new man, a pizza delivery guy.
+It starts making Kevin and the others laugh, but as the song progresses, it makes almost everyone dance, including a small number of Camp Superior members.
+When Kevin's gruel blaster fails and Camp Iwannapeepee is proclaimed the winner of the games, Kevin furiously lashes out saying that "Fred never wins."
+His friend Diesel manages to activate the gruel blaster after realizing it was not plugged in, resulting in Kevin losing his clothes and being laughed off-stage.
+As the campers leave the camp for the end of summer and prepare to go home, Fred tells his mother that he has made some new friends, and his mother has found a new man, a pizza delivery guy.